 Northlands Parkway Collegiate

-Northlands Parkway Collegiate (NPC) is the newest high school being built and completed in Garden Valley School Division.
+Northlands Parkway Collegiate (NPC) is the newest high school that was built and completed in Garden Valley School Division.
 It was scheduled to open in fall of 2013, and the doors opened officially on September 4, 2013 to welcome students and staff to the school's first academic year (see also NPC Opens: Night Hawks Take Flight).
-NPC students and staff are currently still adjusting to the new school building, as the completion of construction work continues in certain areas of the school.
-For more information on this new capital project, please click on the specific links in the side menu.
+For more information on this recent capital project, please click on the specific links in the side menu.
 For more information on programming and other learning community details, please also visit NPC's new Website at http://npc.gvsd.ca .

 Backgrounder: The Collective Design Process

 At a meeting held on January 26 & 27, 2010 at the Winkler EMMC , the community was invited to discuss their preferences for a new high school, and to provide key input that will shape the development of the final plans for the school.
 See also the link to the planning phase for a summary of these Collective Design Process meetings.
-The construction phase for NPC began in June 2011, and finishing work is expected to continue into the fall of 2013.
-You are invited to visually follow this project to its full completion (see construction link on side menu).
+The construction phase for NPC began in June 2011, and finishing work continued into the fall of 2013.
+See construction link on side menu.

 NPC Fast Facts:

-The new school is approved and funded by Manitoba Education and Garden Valley School Division.
-NPC was designed by Prairie Architects, Inc. (See concept image) NPC is being constructed by Penn-Co Construction.
-The project will be an estimated cost of $32.1 million and comprise 112,400 square feet of new construction at $285.00 per square foot.
+The new school was approved and funded by Manitoba Education and Garden Valley School Division.
+NPC was designed by Prairie Architects, Inc. (See original concept image) NPC was constructed by Penn-Co Construction.
+The project worked with an estimated cost of $32.1 million and comprised 112,400 square feet of new construction at $285.00 per square foot.

 The new school provides: